 A beautiful landscaped park to one side of the Hofburg palace complex.
 Go when the roses are in bloom (you can thank me later).

-- Park most famous for its rose garden with dozens of different varieties
+- Central park famous for its lovely rose garden

 - Go early for people-free photos of the flower beds

-- Also home to the Theseus Temple, Sisi memorial, and a couple of cafés
+- Also home to the Theseus Temple, Sisi memorial, Grillparzer memorial, and a couple of cafés

 Opened in 1823, the Volksgarten owes its existence to the exuberance (and vindictiveness) of Napoleon’s army.

-The French emperor entered Vienna in 1809 after a hard-fought victory over the Austrian army at the Battle of Wagram.
-He then forced the Austrian Empire to sign the Peace Treaty of Schönbrunn at great cost to the Habsburgs in terms of territories and prestige.
+The French emperor entered Vienna in 1809 during the part of the Napoleonic conflicts known as the War of the Fifth Coalition.
+Holding all the negotiating cards, he forced the Austrian Empire to sign the Peace Treaty of Schönbrunn at great cost to the Habsburgs in terms of territories and prestige.

 (The Volksgarten in the late 19th century.
 Image courtesy of the Rijksmuseum)

-When Napoleon’s troops left the city with their souvenir cakes and Mozart postcards, they blew up some of the fortifications as a farewell gift.
-This cleared quite a bit of space, which the authorities eventually turned into two parks and Heldenplatz square.
-Volksgarten was one of the parks.
+This kind farewell gift cleared quite a bit of space, which the authorities eventually turned into two parks and Heldenplatz square.
+Volksgarten was one of those parks.
 (So silver linings and all.)

 Johann Strauss I even named a piece after the location.
 The park’s music lovers greeted his Volksgarten Quadrille (Op.
 157) at a soiree with what one newspaper of the time described as “tumultuous applause”.

-Bits were added to the Volksgarten over time as the Vienna city fortifications came down and more land could be turned over to peaceful purposes.
+Bits were added to the Volksgarten over the years as the Vienna city fortifications came down, and more land could be turned over to peaceful purposes.

 Are you thinking of roses?